Fetch Pet Insurance Coverage

-The waiting period is a 15-day period that begins on the effective date of your policy.
+This is a set period of 15 days between enrollment and when coverage begins.
 We’ll email you as soon as it starts — look out for an email with the subject line “PLEASE REVIEW: Waiting period in effect.”

 Here’s what you need to know about the waiting period: